 We spent three relaxing hours in the Aspire Lounge at Liverpool Airport, and it definitely made a difference to the beginning of our trip.

 We usually go for lunch in one of the restaurants before we fly, and our bill easily can easily come to £60-80.
 So although we didn’t have as much choice as usual, the total cost would be roughly similar to how much we would have spent on food and drink.

 Plus my sons loved the free WiFi and being able to help themselves to snacks and drinks.

-But the leisurely atmosphere in the Aspire Lounge was what Mark and I really appreciated.
+But the leisurely atmosphere in the Aspire Lounge was what I really appreciated.
 Instead of spending time trying to find four seats together in the terminal, we were able to sit back and relax in a peaceful environment.

 I’d certainly consider booking an Aspire Lounge again for our next family holiday.
 And I think it would be very reassuring when I’m travelling on my own.

 In my opinion, having such a relaxed start to my trip would definitely make it worth every penny.